pankhuridata/EM624/README.md

 # EM624
-My implementation of assignments related to EM-624 Informatics for Engineering Management
+My implementation of assignments related to EM-624 DATA EXPLORATION AND INFORMATICS FOR ENGINEERING MANAGEMENT